pmwasson/froggo/README.md

   - Challenge - failure will restart the game from the beginning
 - A graphics editor is included on the disk to change any of the sprites, backgrounds or Froggo himself
 - Suitable for all ages

-* Complete challenge mode for additional bonus level!
+\* Complete challenge mode for an additional bonus level!

 # How to play
 Use the [A] and [Z] keys to hop up or down.
 Use [←] [→] to hop left or right.